2025-2026 ACT Exam Changes: What Do They Mean for You?

 *The ACT Writing isn’t included in this breakdown.
 This section of the test won’t be changing as of now—it’ll still be an optional section including one 40-minute essay question.

-As you can see, there will be 44 fewer questions on the ACT + Science than there are on the current ACT.
-The new ACT + Science will also be about 10 minutes shorter than the current ACT.
+As you can see, there are 44 fewer questions on the Enhanced ACT + Science than there were on the old ACT.
+The new ACT + Science is also about 10 minutes shorter than the old ACT.

-And for students taking the new ACT without the optional ACT Science section, there will be 84 fewer questions, and it’ll be about 50 minutes shorter than the current ACT.
+And for students taking the new ACT without the optional ACT Science section, there are 84 fewer questions, and it’s about 50 minutes shorter than the old ACT.

 Changes To ACT Test: English

 The ACT English section will still be required, but it’ll look different on the new ACT.
-There will be 50 questions on ACT English ( 25 fewer than the previous ACT), and you’ll have 35 minutes for the entire section (10 fewer minutes than previously).
+There are 50 questions on ACT English (25 fewer than the previous ACT), and you’ll have 35 minutes for the entire section (10 fewer minutes than previously).

 Here’s how those changes break down: